-Psychotherapy, also known as talk therapy or counseling, is a form of treatment that involves working closely with a psychologist, psychiatrist or other mental health expert.
-Through speaking to these experts, the patient learns about their disorder or addiction, their feelings, emotions, behaviors, thoughts and moods.
-They learn how to deal with their behaviors, cope with their emotions and take control of their life.
+Psychotherapy treatment, also known as talk therapy or counseling, is a form of therapeutic treatment that involves working closely with a psychologist, psychiatrist or a clinical psychotherapist.
+By speaking with such professionals, a young person learns about their psychological disorder, their feelings, emotions, behaviors, thoughts and moods, and their addictive behaviors as well.

-- Overwhelming and prolonged feeling of sadness and helplessness
+- Overwhelming feelings of sadness and helplessness

 - Difficulty concentrating on assignments and daily activities

 - Self-medicating with drugs and alcohol

 If your teen is suffering from one or more of these symptoms, then it makes sense to set-up a consultation with a psychotherapist or even consider at a mental health rehab.
 Such options provide many with outstanding results.

 After all, the ultimate goal is to find relief for your teenager from needless suffering.